SvenGroot/Ookii.CommandLine.Cpp/docs/ShellCommands.md

     manager.add_command<my_command>("name");
     ```

-2. If the name argument is omitted or an empty string, the compiler looks static method called
+2. If the name argument is omitted or an empty string, the compiler looks for a static method called
-   `name()` on the shell command class, and if so, calls it to get the name.
+   `name()` on the shell command class, and if found, calls it to get the name.
 3. If no such method exists, the type name (without the namespace prefix) is used as the name.

 The description is determined in a similar way: